Donny Deutsch

-Donald Jay Deutsch (born November 22, 1957) is an American branding and marketing professional, television personality, and former Chairman of advertising firm Deutsch Inc. He joined his father's advertising firm, David Deutsch Associates, in 1983.
+Donald Jay Deutsch (born November 22, 1957) is an American branding and marketing professional, television personality, and former chairman of advertising firm Deutsch Inc. He joined his father's advertising firm, David Deutsch Associates, in 1983.
 In 1989, his father handed full control of the agency to Donny (the firm changed its name to Deutsch Inc.).

 He hosted the MSNBC talk show Saturday Night Politics with Donny Deutsch (2019).
 He previously hosted the CNBC talk show The Big Idea with Donny Deutsch (2004–2008).

 Early life and education

 Deutsch was born in Hollis Hills, a neighborhood in the Queens borough of New York City.
 His father, David Deutsch, founded David Deutsch Associates, a marketing communications agency now known as Deutsch Inc., in 1969.
+His mother, Francine, was a teacher.
 He is of Jewish descent.

 He attended the Martin Van Buren High School, located in the nearby Queens Village neighborhood; Deutsch later attended the Wharton School of the University of Pennsylvania, located in Philadelphia.
 Deutsch's first television appearance was as a contestant on the game show Match Game, after he had just graduated from University of Pennsylvania.
 He won the $5,000 jackpot celebrity match with Betty White.